Fandango Media

-Fandango Media, LLC is an American ticketing company that sells movie tickets via their website as well as through their mobile app, as well as a provider of television and streaming media information through its subsidiary Rotten Tomatoes.
+Fandango Media, LLC is an American ticketing company that sells movie tickets via its website and its mobile app.
+It also owns Fandango at Home (formerly owned by Walmart and originally known as Vudu), a streaming digital video store and streaming service, and Rotten Tomatoes, a website that provides television and streaming media information.
+It is a joint venture between Versant (a spin-off company of Comcast NBCUniversal) and Warner Bros.
+Discovery (formerly WarnerMedia).

 History

+In 2000, James Michael Cline, with Art Levitt, founded Fandango.
+In 2003, Fandango secured $15 million in funding from venture capitalists Technology Crossover Ventures.
+Fandango was privately held.
+Then-owners included exhibition chains (Loews Cineplex Entertainment, Regal Cinemas, Carmike Cinemas, Cinemark Theatres, General Cinema Theatres, Edwards Theatres and Century Theatres) and venture capital firms (Accretive Technology Partners and General Atlantic Partners).

-On April 11, 2007, Comcast acquired Fandango, with plans to integrate it into a new entertainment website called "Fancast.com," set to launch the summer of 2007.
+On April 11, 2007, Comcast acquired Fandango, with plans to integrate it into a new entertainment website called "Fancast.com", set to launch the summer of 2007.
 In June 2008, the domain Movies.com was acquired from Disney.
 In March 2012, Fandango announced a partnership with Yahoo!
 Movies, making Fandango the official online and mobile ticketer for registered users of the Yahoo! service.
 That October, Paul Yanover was named President of Fandango.

 Fandango made its first international acquisition in September 2015 when it bought the Brazilian ticketing company Ingresso, which provides ticketing to a variety of Brazilian entertainment events, including the biannual Rock in Rio festival.
 On January 29, 2016, Fandango announced its acquisition of M-GO, a joint venture between Technicolor SA and DreamWorks Animation (NBCUniversal acquired the latter company three months later), which it would later rebrand as "FandangoNOW".

 In February 2016, Fandango announced its acquisition of Flixster and Rotten Tomatoes from Time Warner's Warner Bros.
 Entertainment.
 As part of the deal, Warner Bros. would become a 30% shareholder of the combined Fandango company.
 Its stake was reduced to 25% by 2019.

 In December 2016, Fandango Media purchased Cinepapaya, a Peru-based website for purchasing movie tickets, for an undisclosed amount.
 Later that same month, Fandango moved to Fox Interactive Media's former headquarters in Beverly Hills.

-On April 20, 2020, Vudu announced it has entered into an agreement to be acquired by Fandango Media.
+On April 20, 2020, Walmart entered into an agreement to sell Vudu to Fandango Media.
 The sale was completed on July 6, 2020.
+Vudu was rebranded as Fandango at Home in 2024.
+On July 16, 2024, Fandango founder J. Michael Cline committed suicide at the age of 64.

 Services

 Fandango's website also offers exclusive film clips, trailers, celebrity interviews, reviews by users, movie descriptions, and some web-based games to Fandango members.
 As of March 5, 2015, Fandango provides members the ability to refund or exchange their orders up to 2 hours before the showtime of their film.
 Fandango's Android app was listed among Techland's 50 Best Android Applications for 2013.